 One of the most important considerations when setting up your betta tank is where to place it.
 If you put your tank somewhere too sunny, the excess light could prompt an overgrowth in algae or cause hotspots.

-However, if you put the tank somewhere that’s too cold or place it in a spot that’s exposed to drafts, you risk causing the temperature to fluctuate wildly, which could result in temperature shock for your betta.
+However, if you put the tank somewhere that’s too cold or place it in a spot exposed to drafts, you risk causing the temperature to fluctuate wildly, which could result in temperature shock for your betta.

 Also, if you have curious young children or pets in your household, you should put your betta’s tank well out of their reach.

-Add the substrate
+Add the Substrate

-If you’re using a specially prepared brand of a substrate, including aquarium soil, simply add the medium and leave it.
-However, regular sand and gravel will need to be washed through with cold water to get rid of any residual dust.
+If you’re using a specially prepared brand of the substrate, including aquarium soil, simply add the medium and leave it.
+However, regular sand and gravel will need to be washed with cold water to eliminate any residual dust.

 Dechlorinate and Decorate

 Next, put a few inches of water into your tank.
 Put a plate underneath the pouring zone to stop the gravel from washing away.
 Add a dechlorinator to the water and wait for ten to 15 minutes.

 Now, you can add your decorations and plants.